cybercoderbot/carnd_term3/P2_SemanticSegmentation/README.md

 ### Results

 Below is the animation from the output of the fully convolutional network, with the segmentation class overlaid upon the original image in green.
+Performance is good overall, but not equally well for all images.

 ![aim](./result/animation.gif)

-Performance is very good, but not perfect with only spots of road identified in a handful of images.

 ### Frameworks and Packages